-While a good deal of uncertainty looms around what exactly fall has in store — particularly as it relates to COVID-19 — consumers continue to reassess and modify how, when and where they shop.
+As vaccine availability grows, a good deal of uncertainty continues to loom around what exactly winter has in store — particularly as it relates to COVID-19 — and consumers continue to reassess and modify their own version of consumerism.

 To keep a pulse on just how the pandemic has impacted consumer behavior, our Market Intelligence team pulled together the most credible research available on COVID-19 and its effect on the marketplace.